wilaak/radix-router/README.md

 ## License

-This library is licensed under the **WTFPL-2.0**.
+This library is licensed under the **WTFPL-2.0** license.
 Do whatever you want with it.